andrewthecodertx/astro-andrewthecoder/src/content/posts/elementary-algorithms.md

 ---
 title: 'A Basic Look at Algorithms'
 blurb: 'Explore the fundamentals of algorithms in our newest blog post.
-From basic concepts to real-world applications, discover how algorithms shape our digital world.
-Get insights and clarity on this essential topic.'
+From basic concepts to real-world applications, discover how algorithms shape our digital world.'
 date: 2024-01-10
 author: andrew-s-erwin # references `src/content/authors/andrew-s-erwin.json`
 image: {src: './images/algorithms.jpg', alt: 'basic algorithms'}